 Having backups also allows you to move your site to a new location (ie new host) easily, if you need to.

 How often you make backups and how many old ones you keep will depend on your site – if you update your site a few times a week then you’ll definitely need daily backups.

-One way is to utilise your host’s service (any good host does backups) for frequent backups and then copy these backups offsite – Google Drive, Dropbox (and/or even download) as insurance.
+One way is to utilise your host’s service for frequent backups and then copy these backups offsite – Google Drive, Dropbox (and/or even download) as insurance.

 These care items – updates, backups security – are the minimum you need to perform regularly to ensure your site is safe and accessible.